 The base management fee is calculated and payable quarterly in arrears and equals an annual rate of 1.75% of our "Total Equity Base."
-"Total Equity Base" means the NAV of shares of our common stock and the paid-in capital of our preferred stock, including the Series A Term Preferred Stock.
-These management fees are paid by the holders of shares of our common stock and are not paid by holders of preferred stock, including the Series A Term Preferred Stock, or the holders of any other types of securities that we may issue.
+"Total Equity Base" means the NAV of our Shares and the paid-in capital of our preferred stock, if any.
+These management fees are paid by the holders of our Shares and are not paid by holders of preferred stock, if any, or the holders of any other types of securities that we may issue.
 Base management fees for any partial calendar quarter will be appropriately pro-rated.
-The base management fee does not increase when we borrow funds, but will increase if we issue preferred stock, which we may do within the first twelve months following the completion of this preferred stock offering.
+The base management fee does not increase when we borrow funds, but will increase if we issue preferred stock, which we may do within the first twelve months following the completion of this offering.

-In addition, we pay the Advisor an incentive fee based on our performance.
+In addition, we will pay the Advisor an incentive fee based on our performance.
 The incentive fee is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
 No incentive fees are payable to our investment adviser in respect of any capital gains.
 For this purpose, "Pre-Incentive Fee Net Investment Income" means interest income, dividend income and any other income (including any other fees, such as commitment, origination, structuring, diligence and consulting fees or other fees that we receive from an investment) accrued during the calendar quarter, minus our operating expenses for the quarter (including the base management fee, expenses payable under the Administration Agreement to OFS Services, and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding the incentive fee).
 Pre-Incentive Fee Net Investment Income includes accrued income that we have not yet received in cash, as well as any such amounts received (or accrued) in kind.
 Pre-Incentive Fee Net Investment Income does not include any capital gains or losses, and no incentive fees are payable in respect of any capital gains and no incentive fees are reduced in respect of any capital losses.